Dorset Joint Railway

 When the Bath Extension was opened the block working on the single-line was by block telegraph without any train staff, and under the terms of the S&DR's 1874 undertaking to the BoT the first block post south of Bath was supposed to be at Wellow.
 However it is clear from the evidence in the BoT Report on the disaster at Foxcote (near Radstock) in August 1876 that Midford station had been acting as some form of intermediate block post at that time.
 It is unclear exactly what the original signalling arrangements were at Midford, but it would appear to have included the provision of Distant and Home signals in both directions, worked from a lever-frame probably located in a small wooden hut somewhere on or close to the platform.
 Even after the Foxcote accident it is clear that this installation continued to function as a block post, as evidenced by references in the S&DJR's Working Timetable Appendix No 7 dated 1-March-1886.

-In 1892 the line from Midford to Wellow was doubled and new signal-boxes (SB) were provided at both locations, the new work being opened on 28th August.
+In 1892 the line from Midford to Wellow was doubled and new signal-boxes (SB) were provided at both locations, the new work being opened on 28th August that year (The National Archives file MT6/598/1).
+The diagram above is part of a drawing sent to the BoT in connection with the new work - click it to see a larger image of the complete diagram.
 Midford now became a block-post again and worked ETT to Bath Single Line Junction (presumably using the Tyers No 1 instrument relocated from Wellow) and Absolute Block to Wellow using S&DJR 'block telegraph' instruments.
 The 'Bath Bank Staff' arrangements continued, but with the bank engine staff now being interlocked with the ETT instrument at Bath Single Line Junction SB.

-The new SB at Midford was situated on the Up side of the line between the end of the platform and the viaduct, and it was built to the same S&DJR TYPE 2 style as other replacement SBs on the Bath Extension - stone with a timber superstructure decorated with a distinctive style of wavy valencing.
+The new SB at Midford was situated on the Up side of the line between the south end of the platform and the viaduct, and it was built to the same S&DJR TYPE 2 style as various other replacement SBs on the Bath Extension - a gable-roofed timber superstructure decorated with a distinctive style of wavy valencing on a stone base, but with a brick rear wall and chimney stack.
 The new double track extended right across the viaduct, with a crossover (points 9) about half way along, and the Up Inner Home signal (14) was on a wooden post bolted onto the outside of the viaduct.
 One feature of the early signalling at many S&DJR double-line locations was the provision of a subsidiary arm under the stop signal next in rear of the section signal; in common with other S&DJR subsidiary arms, this would have been a full-size arm with a ring and here at Midford signal 3PUSH was an example.
 Lever 3 was a 'push-pull' lever, which normally stood in the mid-stroke position; the signalman could pull the lever back to operate one signal, or push the lever forward to operate a different signal.

 |Midford Signal Diagram 1892||Midford Signal Diagram circa-1912|